 Substitution

-Substitution, also referred to as pseudonymization, is a technique used to substitute the original data with random data from supplied or customized lookup files.
+Substitution, or pseudonymization, is a technique to substitute the original data with random data from supplied or customized lookup files.
 It is useful when organizations need to preserve the authentic look of data while disguising sensitive data.

 This technique can effectively protect data from breaches and help control internal access.